The Feminization of Human Rights

 Equally, the ICESC leaves out a number of considerations women might think very important.
 Period poverty is a really good example.
 Period poverty is when women or girls don’t have the money to buy sanitary products to get them through their monthly period.
 Girls miss school because of it, and no doubt suffer much unnecessary embarrassment and harm to self-esteem.

 If we don’t think they should, then should we be calling on governments to deliver educational programs to school children about the inherent value in each child and each sex?
+How can we change perceptions of women to ensure they live a life devoid of harassment and biological disadvantage?
 Is freedom from street harassment a human right?
-That’s something we as a society need to work out.
+This, collectively, is something we as a society need to work out.